arcvelit/HeapC/README.md

 ## Challenge

 The main challenge is to avoid as much as possible the use of the C heap.
 Except for the fact that it would be circular to implement a data structure while making use of the same concept, allocating memory to the C heap would keep memory available for the lifetime of the process.
-However, we only want to free using the heapC API, and manage the personalized heap.
+However, we only want to free using the heapC API and manage the personalized heap.
 In other words, the aim was to control absolutely all data manipulation.

+## Running the demo

+Source files are under `/src`.
+If GCC is accessible via PATH for you, simply run `/src/make.bat`.
+Feel free to make modifications, allocate new memory, and even free existing pointers.

 ## Improvement